verena-yacoub/SDCND-P4/README.md

 | 768, 480      | 1255, 695     |
 | 1280, 720     | 1255, 25      |

-I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.
+Prespective transform is verified and plotted below.

 #### 4. Sliding window search to find lines

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+ [This part](https://github.com/verena-yacoub/SDCND-P4/blob/master/Advanced_lane_finding.py#L93-L176) is performed as follows:
+* a histogram was constructed adding up pixels vertically showing positional information on the X axis
+* the highest left and right peaks were used as areference starting point for the slide window search to begin
+* windows are slid and are shifting centers if a certain number of high value pixels were found around
+* all lane lines were marked and their indices registered
+* a polyfit line, using `np.polyfit()` was drawn between the lane points at each side

-#### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+#### 5. the radius of curvature of the lane and the position of the vehicle with respect to center.

 I did this in lines # through # in my code in `my_other_file.py`